mph-/lcapy/doc/circuits.rst

 and currents in an LTI circuit.
 Instead there are a number of methods that all try to side step having to solve simultaneous integro-differential equations.
 These methods include DC analysis, AC analysis, and Laplace analysis.
-Lcapy uses all three.
+Lcapy uses all three and the principle of superposition.
+Superposition allows a circuit to be analysed by considering the effect of each independent current and voltage source in isolation and summing the results.

+If reactive components are found to have initial conditions, then the circuit is analysed as an initial value problem using Laplace methods.
+In this case, the sources are ignored for :math:`t<0` and the result is ony known for :math:`t\ge 0`.

+If the circuit has no initial conditions, Lcapy analyses all the independent sources and splits them into DC, AC, transient, and noise categories.
+The circuit is then analysed separately for each category and the results are combined.

 DC analysis
 -----------

 The simplest special case is for a DC independent source.
 DC is an idealised concept---it impossible to generate---but is a good approximation for very slowly changing sources.
 With a DC independent source the dependent sources are also DC and thus no voltages or currents change.
 Thus capacitors can be replaced with open-circuits and inductors can be replaced with short-circuits.

-Lcapy performs a DC analysis if all the independent sources are DC and no reactive component (L or C) has an initial condition explicitly specified.
-The latter constraint may be relaxed one day if the initial condition can be proven not to create a transient.
-A DC problem when the `is_dc` attribute is True.
-For example:

-   >>> (Vdc(10) + C(1)).is_dc
-   True
-   >>> (Vdc(10) + C(1, 0)).is_dc
-   False

-The second example returns False since the capacitor has an explicit initial condition.
-In this case it is solved as an initial value problem using Laplce analysis:

-   >>> (Vdc(10) + C(1, 0)).is_ivp
-   True
+Note, each node must have a DC path to ground otherwise the circuit cannot be solved.

 AC analysis